Cambricon/CNStream/README.md

 - **displayer**: Displays inference results on the screen.

 In the run.sh script, ``detection_config.json`` is set as the configuration file.
 In this configuration file, resnet34_ssd.cambricon is the offline model used for inference, which means, the data will be fed to an SSD model after decoding.
 And the results will be shown on the screen.

-If we build with build_perf on, the performance statistics of each plug-in module and the pipeline will be printed on the terminal.

 In addition, see the comments in ``cnstream/samples/demo/run.sh`` for details.